 App Store Optimization & User Acquisition

 Soft launching is a good opportunity to see if your app store pages are optimized.
 App store optimization is a crucial part of your user acquisition strategy so it’s important to get this right early on.
-Soft launch is the stage where you make sure you’ve got the most appealing app store pages possible.
+The soft launch is the stage where you make sure you’ve got the most appealing app store pages possible.

 Hopefully, you’ll also start to get reviews on your app store pages.
 Early positive reviews are a great endorsement of your project and something that potential users will consider upon full release.
-These reviews are the social proof to potential users that your app or game is worth downloading and increases your chances of acquiring users.
+These reviews are social proof to potential users that your app or game is worth downloading and increase your chances of acquiring users.

 Download Felgo Now to Create and Successfully Soft Launch Cross-Platform Games and Apps!